Wastebasket taxon: Examples

-Wastebasket taxa in science
+Paleontology

 Fossil groups that are poorly known due to fragmentary remains are sometimes grouped together on gross morphology or stratigraphy, only later to be found to be wastebasket taxa, such as the crocodile-like Triassic group Rauisuchia.

 One of the roles of taxonomists is to identify wastebasket taxa and reclassify the content into more natural units.
 Sometimes, during taxonomic revisions, a wastebasket taxon can be salvaged after doing thorough research on its members, and then imposing tighter restrictions on what continues to be included.
 Such techniques "saved" Carnosauria and Megalosaurus.
 Other times, the taxonomic name contains too much unrelated "baggage" to be successfully salvaged.
 As such, it is usually dumped in favour of a new, more restrictive name (for example, Rhynchocephalia), or abandoned altogether (for example, Simia).

 Related concepts

 A related concept is that of form taxon, "wastebasket" groupings that are united by gross morphology.
 This is often result of a common mode of life, often one that is generalist, leading to generally similar body shapes by convergent evolution.

 The term wastebasket taxon is sometimes employed in a derogatory fashion to refer to an evolutionary grade taxon.